QiyangYan/Reinforcement-Learning-Course/README.md

 # Reinforcement-Learning-Intro

-This repository serves as a comprehensive record of my self-learning journey in learning and implementing various reinforcement learning algorithms.
+This repository serves as a comprehensive record of my self-learning journey in learning and implementing various popular reinforcement learning algorithms.
 It documents the resources I utilised and the algorithms I have implemented.
 Please note that this repository is a work in progress, and I will continue to update it as I progress further in my reinforcement learning journey.
 Feel free to explore the code and resources here, and I welcome any feedback or suggestions!

 ### Learning Resources